guillesotelo/down-detector-api/readme.md

 #### Applying the configuration

-Because we changed the configuration file, we must reload the Apache server in order to apply the configuration.
+Because we changed the configuration file, we must reload the Apache server to apply the configuration.
 In the sites-enabled directory, use the following command to reload the apache2 server, then stop and restart it:

 ```bash